awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Target Group Attributes<a name="target-group-attributes"></a>

-The following are the target group attributes:
+The following target group attributes are supported if the target group type is `instance` or `ip`:

 `deregistration_delay.timeout_seconds`
 The amount of time for Elastic Load Balancing to wait before deregistering a target\.
 The range is 0–3600 seconds\.
 The default value is 300 seconds\.